benadamstyles/Ebookama/README.md

 #### config.cson

 Set things up here before running ebookama on your files.
 This file is in CoffeeScript Object Notation, the CoffeeScript version of json.
 The main reason for this, apart from the welcome lack of superfluous punctuation, is that cson supports multi-line strings, which is pretty useful for our purposes.
-There are 3 top-level keys: `amzn`, `css`, `ignore`, `metadata`, and `regexes`:
+There are several top-level keys: `amzn`, `ignore`, `metadata`, and `regexes`:

 ```coffeescript
 amzn: # set up the <guide> data for kindlegen conversion, grouped by filename (ecluding the .epub)